TheFBplus/pc-ex/docs/md/classes/ElementComponent_EX.md

 pc.ElementComponent.calculatedHeight

-#### Defined in

-node_modules/playcanvas/build/playcanvas.d.ts:14700

 • `set` **calculatedHeight**(`arg`): `void`

 The height at which the element will be rendered.
 In most cases this will be the same as `height`.
-However, in some cases the engine may calculate a different height for the element, such as when the element is under the control of a {@link LayoutGroupComponent}.
+However, in some cases the engine may calculate a different height for the element, such as when the element is under the control of a LayoutGroupComponent.
 In these scenarios, `calculatedHeight` may be smaller or larger than the height that was set in the editor.